The Way Ahead

 No, he was content to be a mere leaf in the wind, following his classes but never really being inspired by them.
 If he made some minor contribution somewhere, somehow, that was enough for him.
 While his dream may have never fully faded, he just couldn't see himself ever making that much of an impact.

 Of course, some things you really, really can't foresee.
 Like waking up in a fantasy wilderness, and having a whole new world of magic, science, and magical science to explore!

 Congratulations!
-For starting a story in the month of April, you have unlocked the Participant in the Royal Road Writathon Challenge path!
+For writing more than 60,000 words in the month of April, you have unlocked the Royal Road Writathon Winner path!

 - Overall Score

 - Style Score

 - Story Score

 - Followers :